 For more info about The Reactive Manifesto: https://www.reactivemanifesto.org/

-Akka.NET adheres to the principles set forth in The Reactive Manifesto and is Actor model based.
+Akka.Net adheres to the principles set forth in The Reactive Manifesto and is Actor model based.

 Some advanced features Akka.NET offers are load balancing, routing requests to multiple child instances, the possibility to create self-healing systems (through the hierarchies of supervisors).

-This paradigm takes encapsulation to its extreme.
+In Akkar.NET, every actor is an Actor Model’s actor.
+The framework takes encapsulation to its extreme.
 In fact, each actor encapsulates not only its states but also its behavior, i.e. the execution of a small well-defined task implemented in its core.
 The execution of actors’ code is identical whether they are local or distributed.